osu-cass/eec-walkthrough-react/README.md

 This application is a wiki that allows users to browse, edit, and review content pages.
 The application uses Node.js, express, React, and MySQL.

+In production the server that this application is hosted on is expected to accept HTTPS requests from the public (for example using ports 444 and 443) and then proxy these requests using HTTP (for example using ports 1111 and 2222).

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Required Resources